kevonc/kevoncheung.com/content/articles/20210115-landing-page-contra.md

 ---
-title: "Landing page optimization: Contra.com"
+title: 'Landing page optimization: Contra.com'
-date: "2021-01-15"
+date: '2021-01-15'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: landing-page-contra
-slug: "landing-page-contra"
+topic: marketing
 ---

 What does the future of work look like?
 Flexible, do what you love, and be measured by outcome, not hours.